 - A God Am I: At the climax of "Diabolus absconditus" (taken from Georges Bataille's Madame Edwarda):"'You can see for yourself,' she said.
 'I am God.'"

 - God and Satan Are Both Jerks: To put it lightly.

 - God Is Evil: A core part of their philosophy, though it may also be interpreted as "God is impotent" or "God is apathetic".
-It should be noted that this does not mean that they think Satan is Good.
+(In the lyrics to Drought, He comes across more as having simply given up hope on the world.)
+It should be noted that this does not mean that they think Satan Is Good.

 - Go Mad from the Revelation: Comes up from time to time in their lyrics.
 A notable example is "Chaining the Katechon", especially the lyrics quoted under Eldritch Abomination.

 - Gorn: And not just in the way expected of a metal band.
 The liner notes for Si monuentum contain actual archival photos of murder victims.

 - Grand Finale: "Apokatastasis pantôn" concludes the band's trinity of concept albums in a fittingly epic manner.